Pronounced: DEE-KUR-vains TEE-no-SIGH-no-VY-tisEn Español (Spanish Version)

 De Quervain's tenosynovitis is more common in women.
 Activities that may increase your chance of getting de Quervain's tenosynovitis include:

 Symptoms may include:

-The Finkelstein test is often done to help make the diagnosis.
-Make a fist with your thumb inside your fingers and bend your wrist toward your little finger.
+Your doctor may ask you to make a fist with your thumb inside your fingers and bend your wrist toward your little finger.
 If this causes pain at the wrist below your thumb, you may have de Quervain's tenosynovitis.

 Last reviewed February 2014 by Teresa Briedwell, PT, DPT